mathspp/mathspp/pages/02.blog/04.pydonts/deep-unpacking/item.en.md

  - Python's assignments have plenty of interesting features;
  - deep unpacking can prevent cluttering your code with hardcoded indexing;
  - deep unpacking improves the readability of your code; and
- - some bugs related to object shape can be caught if using deep unpacking.
+ - some bugs related to iterable shape can be caught if using deep unpacking.

 If you liked this Pydon't be sure to leave a reaction below and share this with your friends and fellow Pythonistas.